k0zhevnikov/k0zhevnikov.github.io/_pages/cv.md

   * Duties included: Configuring the environment, writing and running program including Hadoop DFS, HBase, Zookeeper, Kafka, Spark SQL, Flink

 * Parallel Computing and GPU Programming
-  * learning concepts, methods of parallelizing serial programs, and applying them in writing programs in CUDA language, executing them via an NVIDIA GPU.
+  * learning concepts, methods of parallelizing serial programs, and applying them in writing programs in CUDA language, executing them via an NVIDIA GPU
   * Duties included: translating paper about an algorithm for GED(Graph Edit Distance), and parallelizing this serial algorithm in CUDA program

 Skills